John R. Tyson (businessman)

 John Randal Tyson (born March 9, 1990) is an American businessman who was appointed to the Tyson Foods (NYSE:TSN) Board of Directors in May 2025.
-He previously served as the chief financial officer (CFO) at Tyson Foods from 2022 to 2024 and as its chief sustainability officer from 2019 to 2022.
-He is the fourth-generation in the Tyson Foods family dynasty to serve in a leadership capacity at the company.
+He previously served as the executive vice president and chief financial officer (CFO) at Tyson Foods from 2022 to 2024 before being demoted for alcohol related criminal convictions and as its chief sustainability officer from 2019 to 2022.

 Early life

-Tyson was born March 9, 1990.
+John R. Tyson was born on March 9, 1990.
 He is the son of businessman and Tyson Foods Board Chair John H. Tyson and great-grandson of John W. Tyson, the founder of Tyson Foods.
-He has one sister, Olivia Tyson, who serves as the President of the Tyson Family Foundation.
+He has one sister, Olivia.

-He is a 2008 graduate of Har-Ber High School in Springdale, Arkansas.
-Tyson completed a Bachelor's degree in economics and psychology at Harvard University and a Master of business administration from the Stanford Graduate School of Business in 2018.
+He received a Bachelor's degree in economics and psychology at Harvard University and a Master of business administration from the Stanford Graduate School of Business in 2018.